Motofomo is a home for our shared motorcycle obsession.

 • Adding a middleweight adventurer, like a Yamaha Ténéré 700, or maybe even the Ducati DesertX if I dare

 • Going Harley.
 Dare I?
-I really can’t take my eye off the latest Milwaukee-Eight Harley-Davidson Fat Bob, though I could just as easily end up with the Low Rider S
+I really can’t take my eye off the latest Milwaukee-Eight Harley-Davidson Fat Bob (which I finally got to ride!), though I could just as easily end up with the Low Rider S.

 • Getting something SUV-like, like the BMW S 1000 XR.
 I do like them.
 Just a bit faster than I need them to be.